angrybacon/doomsday-wiki/markdown/chapters/ddft/echo.md

 title: Using Echo of Eons in Piles
 ---

-Echo of Eons is a recent additional to the DDFT arsenal, and is quite powerful and flexible.
-A deck the The Epic Storm uses it as an alternative storm engine, and while we can use it that way too, it has some very interesting applications in Doomsday piles.
-If you're an {{Old Fogey}} when it comes to Doomsday, you may see some similarities between the piles presented here and the {{Time Spiral}}
-piles of yore.
+Echo of Eons is a comparatively recent addition to the DDFT arsenal, and is quite powerful and flexible.
+A deck like The Epic Storm uses it as an alternative Storm engine, and while we can use it that way too, it has some very interesting applications in Doomsday piles.
+If you're an {{Old Fogey}} when it comes to Doomsday, you may see some similarities between the piles presented here and the {{Time Spiral}} piles of yore.

 If you're reading these in order, you'll have seen a simple Echo pile example among the pass-the-turn piles.
 We'll go into more depth about them and discuss